BenLeong0/bymiles-tech-challenge/README.md

 ## Introduction

-Welcome to my submission for the ByMiles **By Bits Code Challenge**.
+Welcome to my submission for the ByMiles **By Bits Code Challenge**!
 I have constructed a login page in React, where policy holders can input their username and password and they will be taken a page showing various details about their insurance policy.

 This was my first time using React (or anything similar), so while I appreciate the code may not be perfect or adhere to all standard conventions, I hope it displays my ability to quickly develop new skills and come to understand new systems.
 I do have previous HTML, CSS and JavaScript experience, so I was able to apply these skills to quickly pick up React without significant difficulties.